 Spamhaus is a non-profit organization established by Steve Lindford in 1998.
-Spamhaus is targeted at tracking email spammers and spam-like activity.
+Spamhaus tracks email spammers and spam-like activity.
 The name is a pseudo-German word used to signify an organization, which works with spammer activity.

-Spamhaus is comprised of a number of companies, which run anti-spam activity in different aspects of the Spamhaus anti-spam technology.
+Spamhaus is comprised of several companies, which run anti-spam activity in different aspects of the Spamhaus anti-spam technology.

-The organization is responsible for creating several big lists of spammers, which are widely used by ISPs and email servers in order to reduce the amount of unsolicited mail in their users' mailboxes.
+The organization is responsible for creating several big lists of spammers, which are widely used by ISPs and email servers to reduce the amount of unsolicited mail in their users' mailboxes.

-Spamhaus distributes the lists as DNS-based Block lists and Whitelists.
-Small email servers can use these lists free of charge while bigger commercial organizations, which have many queries, have to sign up for the Datafeed Service.
+Spamhaus distributes the lists as DNS-based Blocklists and Whitelists.
+Small email servers can use these lists free of charge, while more significant commercial organizations, which have many queries, have to sign up for the Datafeed Service.

 - Spamhaus Block List – a list of known "verified" spammers

 - Exploits Block List – the list of open proxies, which are used to send out spam